CodeDoesGood/Android-Template/README.md

     testCompile 'org.robolectric:robolectric:3.0'

-# Miscellaneous - Project-Specific Recommendations
+## Miscellaneous - Project Specific Recommendations
-## Compress image resources
+### Compress image resources
 When needed to use png or jpg images always try to compress the files before copy into project.
 You could use this website for this purpose [TinyPNG](https://tinypng.com/).

-## Avoid using ENUMS
+### Avoid using ENUMS
 Always try to use TypeDef instead of ENUMS in order to increase the app performace.
 Good article to read about it: [Android Performance: Avoid using ENUM on Android](https://android.jlelse.eu/android-performance-avoid-using-enum-on-android-326be0794dc3)

-## Be carefull with Memory Leak
+### Be carefull with Memory Leak
 We need to avoid memory leaks while developing Android Apps, here a good article about it [Eight Ways Your Android App Can Leak Memory](http://blog.nimbledroid.com/2016/05/23/memory-leaks.html).Be aware while using `Asynctask` [The Hidden Pitfalls of AsyncTask](http://blog.danlew.net/2014/06/21/the-hidden-pitfalls-of-asynctask/).

-## Do not block the UI Thread
+### Do not block the UI Thread
 We need to avoid blocking the UI Thread while running heavy work.
-So before to perform any heavy task like `Network`, `Long Computation` or `Database Operations` we need to use background jobs [Best Practices for Background Jobs](https://developer.android.com/training/best-background.html).
+So before to perform any heavy task like `Networking Jobs`, `Long Computations` or `Database Operations` we need to use background jobs [Best Practices for Background Jobs](https://developer.android.com/training/best-background.html).

 ##### Credits:
 - [Ribot: android-guidelines](https://github.com/ribot/android-guidelines/blob/master/project_and_code_guidelines.md)